 In the habitat model~\eqref{eq:main}--\eqref{eq:DirichletBCs}, the trivial heteroclinic orbit $\mathcal{U}^*_0 =0$ corresponds to the extinction state, which is stable.
-The non-trivial heteroclinic orbits $\mathcal{U}^*_1$ and $\mathcal{U}^*_2$ correspond to pulses that are standing when $c=0$, or travelling when $c>0$; see~\Cref{fig:manifolds} (c).
+The nontrivial heteroclinic orbits $\mathcal{U}^*_1$ and $\mathcal{U}^*_2$ correspond to pulses that are standing when $c=0$, or travelling when $c>0$; see~\Cref{fig:manifolds}(c).
 Pulse $\mathcal{U}^*_2$ represents the carrying capacity of the habitat and is stable.
-Pulse $\mathcal{U}^*_1$ is unstable and is contained in the (infinite dimensional) {\em Allee threshold}, which separates initial states that converge to extinction $\mathcal{U}^*_0$ from those that converge to the carrying capacity $\mathcal{U}^*_2$.\footnote{Stability of $\mathcal{U}^*_0$, $\mathcal{U}^*_1$, and $\mathcal{U}^*_2$ was obtained by numerical integration of the habitat model~\eqref{eq:rescaledODEmoving}--\eqref{eq:habitatresc} using the method of lines~\cite{hamdi2007method,zafarullah1970application}.}
+Pulse $\mathcal{U}^*_1$ is unstable and is contained in the (infinite-dimensional) {\em Allee threshold}, which separates initial states that converge to extinction $\mathcal{U}^*_0$ from those that converge to the carrying capacity $\mathcal{U}^*_2$.\footnote{The stability of $\mathcal{U}^*_0$, $\mathcal{U}^*_1$, and $\mathcal{U}^*_2$ was obtained by numerical integration of the habitat model~\eqref{eq:rescaledODEmoving}--\eqref{eq:habitatresc} using the method of lines~\cite{hamdi2007method,zafarullah1970application}.}